kalrish/luatex-img2pdf/README.md

  -  LuaTeX
  -  GNU Bash on systems other than Windows

+Additionally, on non-Windows:

+ -  cp, from GNU coreutils, or similar

 ###  Installation

 A helper Bash script is provided for the task of installing the files which are meant to be installed.
 It should work on all systems.